Deep dive

 What a friend who lives here would tell you

 Don’t drive between tastings.
-Hire a driver or book an organized ruta del vino tour for the day, roughly 800–1,500 MXN per person, approximate, food sometimes included.
-The roads between estates are fine, but the pours are generous and the police know exactly which weekends to watch.
+Hire a driver for the day or book an organized ruta del vino tour, roughly 800–1,500 MXN per person, approximate, food sometimes included.
+The roads between estates are fine, but the pours are generous and the state police know exactly which weekends to sit on the Ezequiel Montes and Tequisquiapan roads.
 Spend the money, drink freely, and let someone else handle the turns back to Bernal at dusk.